giacomopj/py-package-template/README.rst

 The toolchain of the Python echosystem can be installed either in the host OS (within a virtual environment) or in a Docker container or, preferably, in both.
 On the one hand, it is more covenient to have the stages of the continuous integration pipeline automatically executed at every git commit and push in your host OS, in which the code editor (i.e., VS Code) is used (\*).
-On the other hand, the Docker container can be used to run and debug the application in Linux.
+On the other hand, the Docker container can be used to run and debug the application in a custom Linux image, in which any dependency issue has been already fixed.

-(\*) Therefore, it is recommended to complete the installation in the host OS, even if Poetry fails to install some of the dependencies.
+(\*) Therefore, it is recommended to complete the installation in the host OS, even if Poetry fails to install some dependencies.
 This is necessary because

 * all code checks are run at every Git commit and push command from the host OS terminal